OpenLoco/OpenLoco/README.md

 # 1 Introduction

 **OpenLoco** is an open-source re-implementation of Chris Sawyer's Locomotion (CSL).
-CSL is the spiritual successor to Transport Tycoon and OpenLoco aims to improve the game similar to how [OpenTTD](http://openttd.org) improved Transport Tycoon and [OpenRCT2](http://openrct2.io) improved RollerCoaster Tycoon.
+CSL is the spiritual successor to Transport Tycoon and OpenLoco aims to improve the game similar to how [OpenTTD](https://openttd.org) improved Transport Tycoon and [OpenRCT2](https://openrct2.io) improved RollerCoaster Tycoon.

-Chris Sawyer's Locomotion was written by Chris Sawyer in x86 assembly building on top of his RollerCoaster Tycoon 2 engine.
+Chris Sawyer's Locomotion was originally written by Chris Sawyer in x86 assembly, building on top of his RollerCoaster Tycoon 2 engine.
 Much of the code is 1:1 with RollerCoaster Tycoon 2.
-This means that only select areas of the game such as the update logic should be written.
-The engine code such as audio, drawing and the window system should be left alone as it would only repeat the work that has already been done for OpenRCT2.
-It is more beneficial to share as much code as possible between OpenRCT2 and OpenLoco.
+However, the engine has changed substantially enough that OpenLoco currently does not share its codebase with OpenRCT2.

+Recent implementation efforts have focussed on re-implementing the UI, so that the data structures involved may be better understood.
+Once this is done, it is our hope the game logic will be easier to understand and implement.

 ---

 # 2 Downloading the game (pre-built)

 OpenLoco requires original files of Chris Sawyer's Locomotion to play.
-It can be bought at either [Steam](http://store.steampowered.com/app/356430/) or [GOG.com](https://www.gog.com/game/chris_sawyers_locomotion).
+It can be bought at either [Steam](https://store.steampowered.com/app/356430/) or [GOG.com](https://www.gog.com/game/chris_sawyers_locomotion).

 The latest release can be found on [GitHub](https://github.com/OpenLoco/OpenLoco/releases).